Trump administration again declines to name China currency manipulator

-WASHINGTON (Reuters) - The United States on Tuesday declined to name China as a currency manipulator although it remained critical of the Chinese government’s economic policies ahead of a planned visit to Beijing by President Donald Trump.
+WASHINGTON, Oct 17 (Reuters) - Washington on Tuesday declined to name China as a currency manipulator although it remained critical of the Chinese government’s economic policies ahead of a planned visit to Beijing by President Donald Trump.

-The semi-annual U.S. Treasury currency report said no countries deserved the currency manipulator label, but it kept China on a currency “monitoring list” despite a fall in China’s global current account surplus since 2016.
-China’s currency, the renminbi or yuan, also has strengthened sharply against the dollar this year, reversing three straight years of weakening.
+The semi-annual U.S. Treasury currency report said no countries deserved the currency manipulator label but it kept China on a currency “monitoring list” despite a fall in China’s global current account surplus since 2016.

 The Treasury cited China’s unusually large, bilateral trade surplus with the United States.